What is it?

 To learn to play each note you need a finger chart (or position chart).

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.

-Sheets come in different notations so we recommend checking various versions of the same sheets, searching for “scores” to get all instruments and even the “song name for oboe to save on translations.
+Sheets come in different notations so we recommend checking various versions of the same sheets, searching for “scores” to get all instruments, and even the “song name for the oboe to save on translations.

 Don’t forget all the details that combined make a big difference like the way you hold it, efficient warmups, positions, and techniques.

 Remember, the oboe is hard to learn only at the start and it should take a couple of months before you become an advanced player, it’s also similar to the clarinet and saxophone, so you can combine those resources to help you learn.